Function Description

 NotificationType |

-Forward Relationship Label | Sets the relationship description when associating from the source dataset to the relation dataset.
-Once set, it can be viewed in the object properties panel. | String |
+| Forward Relationship Label | Sets the description of the relationship when associating from the source dataset to the association dataset.
+Once set, it can be viewed through the object properties panel. | String |

-Reverse Relationship Label | Sets the relationship description when associating from the relation dataset to the source dataset.
-Once set, it can be viewed in the object properties panel. | String |
+| Reverse Relationship Label | Sets the description of the relationship when associating from the association dataset to the source dataset.
+Once set, it can be viewed through the object properties panel. | String |

-Sets the name of the generated relational dataset.
-The default is "SourceDatasetName_RelationDatasetName."
-Its naming rules are consistent with those of ordinary datasets. |
+| Relationship Dataset | Sets the name of the generated relationship dataset.
+The default is "source dataset name_association dataset name".
+Its naming rules are consistent with those of ordinary datasets. | String |

-Relationship Attribute |
+| Attribute the Relationship |

 |